artyompetrov/list-table-editor/README.md

 ## Why

-Sphinx supports two kinds of tables: **grid tables** and **list tables**.
+Sphinx supports two kinds of tables: [grid tables](https://tables-with-sphinx.readthedocs.io/en/latest/grid-table.html) and [list tables](https://sublime-and-sphinx-guide.readthedocs.io/en/latest/tables.html).
 Grid tables are difficult to edit, often require specialized editors such as Emacs and tend to produce heavy merge conflicts in a docs-as-code workflow.
 List tables are easier to maintain in version control but they are cumbersome to write by hand.

 **List Table Editor** removes this friction by providing a small helper for creating and editing list tables directly from VS Code.